Donkey Kong (1981 video game): Coleco

 Makers of video game consoles were interested.
 Taito offered a considerable fee for all rights to Donkey Kong, but Nintendo declined after three days of internal discussion.
 Rivals Coleco and Atari, Inc. approached Nintendo in Japan and the United States respectively.
 In the end, Yamauchi granted Coleco exclusive console and tabletop rights to Donkey Kong because he believed that "it [was] the hungriest company".
 In addition, Arakawa believed that as a more established company in the U.S., Coleco could better handle marketing.
 In return, Nintendo received an undisclosed lump sum plus $1.40 per game cartridge sold and $1 per tabletop unit.
 On December 24, 1981, Howard Lincoln drafted the contract.
 He included language that Coleco would be held liable for anything on the game cartridge, an unusual clause for a licensing agreement.
 Arakawa signed the document the next day, and, on February 1, 1982, Yamauchi persuaded the Coleco representative in Japan to sign without review by the company's lawyers.

 Coleco bundled the game with the ColecoVision console, which went on sale in August 1982, though the individual cartridge was also available in stores.
+In a 2023 interview, former Coleco vice president of product development Bert Reiner said that every ColecoVision was sold with a Donkey Kong cartridge.

 Coleco offered Atari 2600 and Intellivision versions as well.
 Coleco's Atari 2600 port was programmed by Garry Kitchen.
 Kitchen was contracted to port the game through his brother Steve, who had connections to an executive at Coleco.
 He was given only three or four months to develop the port and worked without sleep for the last 72 hours before shipping.
 Kitchen received no assistance from Nintendo and minimal aid from Coleco, who only provided him with an arcade machine for temporary use.
 These factors combined with the limited memory of Atari 2600 cartridges forced him to omit two of the original game's four levels.
 Coleco's sales subsequently doubled to $500 million and its earnings quadrupled to $40 million.
 Coleco also released stand-alone Mini-Arcade tabletop versions of Donkey Kong, along with Pac-Man, Galaxian, and Frogger in 1982.
 Coleco also bundled a copy of Donkey Kong with its Atari VCS clone, the Coleco Gemini, in 1983.